nazarhapak/nazarhapak/content.md

 As a developer with less experience, I offer cheaper, but still fair pricing for my web development services, ensuring you get the best value at a lower costs.

+## How to get started

+1. Contact Me

+Start by reaching out through form below this section or through one of my social media profiles.
+I'm here to listen to your project ideas and needs.
+I will review and reply to your message within 24 hours.

+2. Discussing Your Project

+We'll go over the details together, covering design, content, approximate prices and deadlines.
+This is the phase where your vision takes shape and we outline the scope of work.

+3. Leave the Work to Me

+Once everything is agreed upon, I'll handle the development process.
+I'll keep you updated on all changes and progress to ensure everything aligns with your expectations.

+4. Final Touches & Deployment

+After the project is complete, we'll review it together for any final adjustments.
+Once you're satisfied, I'll handle the deployment and ensure everything is working smoothly.

 ## Contacts

 Contact me, and we can schedule a video call to further discuss your project.